Karl Kremser: FIU Panthers

 From 1980 to 2007, Kremser coached the Florida International University Panthers.
 During 27 years at FIU, Kremser was able to greatly develop its program, from a small Division II unknown to a respected Division I program.
 He guided two NCAA Division II Men's Soccer Championship teams at FIU, in 1982 and 1984, and three others reached the national finals, including his 1996 team that played for the NCAA Division I Men's Soccer Championship against St. John's.
 The two championships won in 1982 and 1984 remain FIU's only national championships in any sport.
 Kremser led FIU to eight Division II and eight Division I tournament appearances, while winning the 1991 Trans America Athletic Conference tournament.
 FIU also won and the Atlantic Soccer Conference regular season championship in 2000, 2002, 2003 and 2004.

 Among many honors and achievements, Kremser was named Florida's Coach of the Year in 1980, and the Collegiate Coaches' South Region Coach of the Year in 1985.
 He was selected Trans America Athletic Conference Coach of the Year in 1991, when he guided the Panthers to their first conference crown and NCAA Division I Tournament appearance.
-Kremser was voted TAAC Coach of the Year in 1996, and picked up Atlantic Soccer Conference Coach of the Year honors in 2002 and 2004 - FIU's final season with the league.
+Kremser was voted TAAC Coach of the Year in 1996, and picked up Atlantic Soccer Conference Coach of the Year honors in 2002 and 2004 – FIU's final season with the league.

 Kremser has coached 32 all-state selections, including five state Players of the Year, 34 All-South Region selections and eight All-Americans.
-Forty of his players turned professional, including former U.S. National Team player Robin Fraser, 1996 MLS Rookie of the Year and former U.S. National Team member Steve Ralston, 2003 and 2005 MLS All-Star Tyrone Marshall, 2005 MLS All-Star Greg Vanney, 2006 MLS All-Star, Defensive Player of the Year and member of the Radio Shack Best XI Bobby Boswell, and goalkeeper Jeff Cassar - FIU's first player to appear in the English Premier League.
+Forty of his players turned professional, including former U.S. National Team player Robin Fraser, 1996 MLS Rookie of the Year and former U.S. National Team member Steve Ralston, 2003 and 2005 MLS All-Star Tyrone Marshall, 2005 MLS All-Star Greg Vanney, 2006 MLS All-Star, Defensive Player of the Year and member of the Radio Shack Best XI Bobby Boswell, and goalkeeper Jeff Cassar – FIU's first player to appear in the English Premier League.

 Kremser briefly retired as FIU coach in 2002, after its soccer program was closed in favor of a new football program.
 The decision was reversed the next day, following alumni protest.
 Kremser remained at FIU for five more years, before leaving his post in 2007.
 Kremser's assistant coach and former FIU three time All-American, Munga Eketebi, took over.

-Kremser left FIU as the 17th most successful coach in NCAA Division I men's soccer history, with a 337-210-41 career record.
-He posted a 324-171-41 mark at FIU, guiding the Panthers to 24 winning seasons.
+Kremser left FIU as the 17th most successful coach in NCAA Division I men's soccer history, with a 337–210–41 career record.
+He posted a 324–171–41 mark at FIU, guiding the Panthers to 24 winning seasons.
 His teams recorded 10-or-more-victories 14 times in his final 17 years.

+In 2025, Kremser was inducted into the FIU Athletics Hall of Fame.